thedizzle69/ODE_Infoscreen/README.md

 I don't know who diz is, but I think it was the guy who made the javafx library working.
 So props to him.

-# This is a project for the course "Object-oriented Software Development (Or something like htat.
+# This is a project for the course "Object-oriented Software Development (Or something like that.
 They call it ODE)" at the University of Applied Sciences Wien.

 The project is a Java application that simulates a simple infoscreen.
 It is a simple JavaFX application that displays a few images and text on the screen.
 The application is built using Maven and the JavaFX library.